titansgroup/requests/docs/user/quickstart.rst

     requests.exceptions.Timeout: HTTPConnectionPool(host='github.com', port=80): Request timed out. (timeout=0.001)

-.. admonition:: Note:
+.. admonition:: Note

-    ``timeout`` only effects the connection process itself, not the downloading of the response body.
+    ``timeout`` is not a time limit on the entire response download;
+    rather, an exception is raised if the server has not issued a response for ``timeout`` seconds (more precisely, if no bytes have been received on the underlying socket for ``timeout`` seconds).

 Errors and Exceptions
 ---------------------

-In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :class:`ConnectionError` exception.
+In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :class:`~requests.exceptions.ConnectionError` exception.

-In the event of the rare invalid HTTP response, Requests will raise an  :class:`HTTPError` exception.
+In the rare event of an invalid HTTP response, Requests will raise an :class:`~requests.exceptions.HTTPError` exception.

-If a request times out, a :class:`Timeout` exception is raised.
+If a request times out, a :class:`~requests.exceptions.Timeout` exception is raised.

-If a request exceeds the configured number of maximum redirections, a :class:`TooManyRedirects` exception is raised.
+If a request exceeds the configured number of maximum redirections, a :class:`~requests.exceptions.TooManyRedirects` exception is raised.

 All exceptions that Requests explicitly raises inherit from :class:`requests.exceptions.RequestException`.